Creekmore108/l-like/readme.md

 $ composer require creekmore108/l-like
 ```

-Import Laravel Block into your User model and add the trait.
+Import LLike into your User model and add the trait.

 ```php
 namespace App\Models;